cscart/docs/en/user_guide/stores/sharing.rst

 CS-Cart has two types of sharing rules depending on the object type:

 * **Invariable sharing**: objects are shared among storefronts without any changes.
-This rule applies to such objects as product features and filters, global product options, promotions, CMS content, languages, currencies, and shipping methods.
+This rule applies to such objects as product features and filters, product options, promotions, CMS content, languages, currencies, and shipping methods.

 * **Configurable sharing**: objects are shared among storefronts and can have different properties on each storefront.
 For example, when you share a product, you can define a different price, description, and other properties for different storefronts.